Topic 3: Input & Output using Standard Devices

 This is my first program.

-The escape sequences are special non-printing characters that are used to control the printing behaviour of the output stream objects (such as ‘cout’).
-The escape sequences and the characters they represent are given in Table 3.1:
+Escape sequences are special non-printing characters that control the printing behavior of the output stream objects like cout.

 \a Alert (bell, alarm)